 Norwegian boys commonly wore knickers through the 1940s and even into the 1950s.

-We also see Swedish boys earing knickers.
-The pattern was imilsr to neigboring Norway.
+We also see quite a nymber if Swedish boys wearing knickers.
+They were stukk quire connin into the 1950s.
+The pattern was similsr to neigboring Norway.
+A factir here oif course was the clinate.

 Knickers were commonly worn by Swiss boys.
 Mostly older boys wore them as younger boys commonly wore short pants.
 Often boys wore knickers rather than long pants after graduating from short pants.
 Some younger boys who mostly wore shorts did have knickers for the colder winter months.
 During the summer knickers were often worn with ankle socks.
 Knickers were commonly worn through the 1940s and into the 1950s.
 Afterward they became asociated with cold weather clothes.